 These are some issues with the data being presented.
 At best they lead to misunderstanding the situation, sometimes by world leaders.

 The most commonly used statistic is confirmed cases.
 This is believed to represent less than ten percent of the actual cases.
 Unfortunately, this is the best available measure.
 This statistic is extremely sensitive to testing availability and timeliness.
 NOT testing does not reduce the number of cases, it only reduces the count.
+As it takes days after infection to obtain a positive test, this indicator shows infections that occurred a few days ago.

 Another commonly reported statistic is the number of infected people in hospitals.
-This is the subset of people most severely impacted by the infection and is believed to represent five percent or less of total infections.
+This is the subset of people most severely impacted by the infection and is believed to represent five to ten percent of total infections.
 This statistic is important in gauging the capability of the health care system to handle severe cases.
 This statistic significantly trails new infections; firstly, because it is often a week or two after infection that hospitalization is required; and secondly, because people may be hospitalized for many weeks.
 This statistic is also limited due to available capacity, and some overloaded hospitals send infected people home to die.

 The death rate is also commonly reported.
 This statistic is believed to represent one percent or less of total infections.
 In areas where the spread is poorly controlled, it may represent a larger percentage.
 It trails initial infection by weeks, and the time lag may vary significantly depending on medical care availability.